Living the Beatles Legend: Reception

 Alexandra Jacobs of The New York Times wrote that Womack told Evans' story "with rigor and care if not a sparkling prose style", and concluded that "[Evans] is here dusted off and given a proper salute".
 Tim Adams of The Guardian noted that as the book approaches the subject's death it "becomes a kind of cautionary tale".
 Dominic Green expressed a similar sentiment in The Wall Street Journal, also calling the book a "cautionary tale" and writing that "Evans loved Elvis, the movies and cowboy shootouts.
 Living the dream turned his life upside-down, then killed him."

 Sequel

-A second volume comprising only unedited material from Evans' archive is planned for 2024.
+In 2026, Womack announced With the Beatles: Mal Evans' Illustrated Journey, a companion book consisting of scans from Evans' archive.